Welcome to my personal publishing project. Here I present various articles, essays and imaginitive writing that I have produced over the years.

 Short Fiction

 I began writing fiction in 2022 when I joined a community history project to write historical fiction about the East India Company (see 'Seedlings' below).
-I later joined a writer's group with my local U3A and entered a couple of writing competitions.
+I later joined a Creative Writing Group at my local U3A and entered a couple of writing competitions.
 Here are some of my efforts...

 A short story about the East India Company and the 'Spice Wars' of the early seventeenth century.